Looking for Adventure in North Georgia

 The older my children get, the more adventurous they become (perhaps it’s in the genes?)
 And this summer, we once again headed up to the mountains of North Georgia.
-It is easy too understand the draw of North Georgia- mountains, streams, waterfalls and the cheapest tubing adventure I have ever encountered (still $3 in Helen, Georgia), but as always, we needed to do something different.
-We needed: AN ADVENTURE.
+It is easy to understand the draw of North Georgia- mountains, streams, waterfalls and the cheapest tubing adventure I have ever encountered ( in Helen, Georgia), but as always, we needed to do something different.
+We needed: AN EPIC ADVENTURE.

 So once in Georgia, feeling like Ponce de Leon or Lewis & Clark, we trekked out in search of The Edge of the World- located somewhere on the Amicalola River.
-Well, apparently there are no sign posts for The Edge of the World- and very few locals we talked to even know of it’s existence- and believe me, we hit every gas station and convenience store in the area where it was supposed to be.
+Well, apparently there are no signposts for The Edge of the World- and very few locals we talked to even know of its existence- and believe me, we hit every gas station and convenience store in the area where it was supposed to be.
 A local swimming hole?
 Didn’t kids hang out there like at the K.P.
-Hole on the Rainbow River in Florida? (guess not).
-On our quest we did find another (local) swimming hole and utterly cool place for a water adventure- more on that later.
+Hole on the Rainbow River in Florida?
+(Guess not).
+On our quest, we did find another (local) swimming hole and utterly cool place for a water adventure- more on Devil’s Elbow here.
 Finally, a woman running the gas station at the crossroads near Dawson Forest WMA on GA 53, told us told us there was this place up the road….

 As the sky darkened, heavens threatening to release a downpour, we headed back for a picnic at Amicalola Falls.
 We would be soaked on our next adventure before we even reached the waterfall.
 But for now we could place a check next to The Edge of the World on our adventurer’s list, and not many other people can say that!

 The Edge of the World- on GA 53 near Dawsonville, GA (Signs for Dawson Forest WMA at the parking area.